motanelson/2026/README.md

-# ppci.2code
+# 2026

-code tree of a c file
+partys on portugal